labib-c/ASA-DataFest-2020/README.md

 [3] “Download today’s data on the geographic distribution of COVID-19 cases worldwide.”
 European Centre for Disease Prevention and Control, https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide.
 Accessed Jun.
 13, 2020.
 ### Processing Data
+We need to process the data from https://ieee-dataport.org/open-access/coronavirus-covid-19-tweets-dataset as the datasets only contain the tweet IDs rather than the full tweet.
 #### Requirements
     * Python
     * Pandas